University strategy 2014-2020

 , widening access

-.
 We are excited by our potential and intend to embrace change to transform into the University we want to be in 2020.
-Thus this strategy sets clear strategic goals underpinned by our values.
+This strategy sets clear strategic goals underpinned by our values.
 It represents a shared understanding of our priorities.
 It will guide our decision-making, investment and development.
 It will be our framework for action.

-was developed between October 2013 and March 2014 and approved by the University Court in March 2014.
-Staff and Students were consulted across a variety of forums including campus conversations, Student Senate, discussion forums and email feedback.
-A number of local and international partners and stakeholders including partner colleges, business leaders, community councils and the Edinburgh consular corps were also asked to input into the development.
+The University’s strategy 2014-2020 was developed between October 2013 and March 2014 and approved by the University Court in March 2014.
+The Univesity consulted staff and students in campus conversations, the Student Senate, discussion forums and email surveys.